B2. Operations

 Encourage students to use manipulatives to explore and represent these relationships.

-Provide students with other similar examples and encourage them to write additions and subtractions that describe the relationships between the three given numbers.
+Provide students with other similar examples and encourage them to write addition and subtraction facts that demonstrate the relationships between the three given numbers.

 Active Learning (Exploration)